manpep/manpep.github.io/_pages/cv.md

 **Memberships**
 ======
-*	Postgraduate member of the Royal Historical Society.
+*	Associate Fellow of the Royal Historical Society.
 *	Member of the Hermes Institute of International Affairs, Security & Geoeconomy.
 *	Member of the Chinese Military History Society.